Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/index.md

 ## Your Development Journey

-Here's your bulleted list with emojis that match each section:

 🚀 **Start with Streamlit Local Development**

 - Create your first interactive web application with [Streamlit](https://streamlit.io){:target=_blank}'s components